Artists

 Diana Vargas, Spanish PR

-Karla Mejia, Festival Intern/Webmaster
+Karla G Mejia, Festival Intern/Webmaster